ericnormand/squarepeg/README.md

 ###Rules

-A rule is a function of two arguments, input and bindings.
+A rule is a function of four arguments, input, bindings, context and memo.

 input is a seq of inputs (a text string, a vector, a lazy list), and bindings is a map of current bindings.

+Context is a map of bindings that are not mutable.
+Think of it as a global scope for the duration of the parse.

+Memo is a map used for memoization.

 A rule should return (success . . .) or (fail msg) with a failure message.

-*NOTE*: In an upcoming future release, rules will probably take more arguments. <code>mkfn</code> should still work as advertised and is a convenient way for writing future-compatible code.

 ###Success

-Success is defined as a map of four values, :i, :b, :r, and :s
+Success is defined as a map of four values, :i, :b, :r, :s, and :m.

 :i is the rest of the input after the rule has consumed all it wants.